How to Make a Bloody Mary, even if you hate tomato juice

 Optional – HEAT

 - pinch of ground horseradish – I HIGHLY recommend this but if you don’t like horseradish or spicy things, of course omit this.
 If you like spicy but not horseradish, sub in cayenne pepper or Tabasco.
 Or use some combination of the three.
-If you use the infused vodka below, you might need to adjust the heat factor.
+If you use my infused vodka recipe, you might need to adjust the heat factor.

 What’s the best vodka for a Bloody Mary?